 Volunteer Activities

-Hike and report on trail conditions, interact with visitors, observe and report on park infractions, wildlife sightings.
+Hike, bike, and report on trail conditions, interact with visitors, observe and report on park infractions, wildlife sightings.

 Be on patrol at day-use areas and viewpoints and interact with visitors from all over the world.